k8xian/shape-toy-prompt/README.md

 ### Save

 This is working by [converting](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) the Canvas Ref to .jpg file and then appending that element to the document via [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement), and adding a click event that downloads the image.

+## Defects

+Currently the hover effect over the circle treats it as a square.
+I have a function incorporating better math into a simpler function, but I got lost somewhere implementing it with the mouse events, and forgot whether I was using values relative to the canvas or the whole window.
+That initial work is [here](https://github.com/k8xian/shape-toy-prompt/tree/math-refactor).